 A series of 10 interviews with leading influential thinkers on bio-ethics, titled ‘Bio-Ethics Bites’.
 This series of interviews represents various ethical perspectives tackling controversial subjects arising out of recent scientific advances.

 A series of invited talks on the metaphysics of powers, as part of the Power Structuralism in Ancient Ontologies project, directed by Anna Marmodoro.
-Speakers examine problems related to: properties, relations,composition, structure, and more generally how to conceptualise what powers are and how they can be put to wok in ontology.
-More lectures will appear here in autumn 2012.
+Speakers examine problems related to: properties, relations,composition, structure, and more generally how to conceptualise what powers are and how they can be put to work in ontology.